Nanoonga/chtml-masonry/README.md

 ### High Definition Displays

-Thumbnail images are fetched at a multiple of the device pixel ratio if `(display width * device pixel ratio) >= image width`.
+Thumbnail images are fetched at a multiple of the device pixel ratio if `image width >= (display width * device pixel ratio)`.

 This will show the sharpest rendition on all displays at all times.